phylo42/sherpas/README.md

 --->

 **-g** : The path to a .csv file that specifies the mapping between strains and sequences in the reference alignment.
-This file consists of two columns, the first one containing the name of the sequences in the reference alignment (these names must match the names of in the alignment file used to build the database), the second one the corresponding strains.
+This file consists of two columns, the first one containing the name of the sequences in the reference alignment (these names must match the names in the alignment file used to build the database), the second one the corresponding strains.
-Important note on typography: for technical reasons, neither the sequence names nor the strains names should contain a comma (‘,’).
+Neither the sequence names nor the strains names should contain a comma (‘,’).
 Moreover, strain names should not contain a star (‘*’).

 *Example:*
 ```